lkodinsson/MARS/Basic/PHB.md

 ### Medicine (INT)

 This skill is important for anyone seeking to apply medicines and treat wounds, injuries, or illnesses.
 It can also be used to recognize materials, chemicals, and plants with medicinal properties, and recall knowledge on medicines and herbs.

-### Performance (RES)

-While charisma is used as a tool for persuasion, performance is used both for inspiring others and for literal performance.
-Altogether this means speeches, singing, dancing, musicianship, and so on.
-The limitations of this skill are determined by your background and character history or archetype (usually a character is good at performing one type of thing).

 ### Sleight (DEX)